We may earn money or products from the companies mentioned in this post.

 Pork Chow Mein

 This recipe is easy and packed full of ‘good for you’ vegetables.
-Made with lean, pork tenderloin the meat becomes fork tender in this delicious dish.
+Made with lean pork tenderloin the meat becomes fork tender in this delicious dish.

 This recipe for Pork Chow Mein originally was my grandma’s recipe.
-Her recipe was super simple with only a few ingredients; pork steak, cubed, diced celery and one large can of bean sprouts, drained.
+Her recipe was super simple with only a few ingredients; cubed pork steak, diced celery and one large can of bean sprouts, drained.
 Now that I think about it, it was really good but about as basic as it gets.
-Grandma browned the cubed cube steak in a small amount of oil and seasoned with salt and pepper.
+Grandma browned the cubed pork steak in a small amount of oil and seasoned with salt and pepper.

 In a large saucepan, in 2 cups simmering water, grandma would cook the celery until tender.
 She would fish the celery out with a hand-held strainer and add it to the pork.
 The bean sprouts are then added to the pork/celery mixture.
 A ‘slurry’ is made with celery water and cornstarch and stirred into the pork/celery/sprouts mixture until thickened.
 My grandma served pork chop suey or chow mein over minute rice.
+Very simple, but good.

 Serve pork chow mein over hot jasmine rice.